Is a Bathroom Vessel Sink Right for you?

 Vessel sinks can be beautiful and sculptural additions to a bathroom design.
-Generally speaking, a vessel sink is a simple bowl that sits on top of a counter.
+Generally speaking, bathroom vessel sinks are simple bowls that sit on top of a counter.
 They come in many materials, such as glass, pottery, stone and metal.
-They are often used in contemporary settings, but they can certainly work with more traditional design styles as well.
+Although they're often used in contemporary settings, they can certainly work with more traditional design styles as well.

 Vessel sinks come in all types of materials, including glass.

 There are some practical issues to deal with, however, and bathroom vessel sinks aren’t right for everyone.
-Here’s a tip sheet of things to keep in mind:
+Here’s a tip sheet of points to keep in mind:

 Location, Location, Location

-It’s always about location.
 A vessel sink will nearly always work nicely in a small powder room that isn’t used for more than hand washing.
-If you’re considering one for your master bathroom or a family bathroom, consider how it will be used.
-A larger, deeper bowl will be more practical when used for activities like hand-washing clothes so the steeper walls will reduce splashing.
+If you’re considering one for your master bathroom or a family bathroom, think about how it will be used.
+A larger, deeper bowl will be more practical for activities like hand-washing clothes so the steeper walls will reduce splashing.
 However, if you’re used to washing your hair in the bathroom sink, you may have to switch to the kitchen sink.

 Vessel sinks work well in small bathrooms where the primary use is hand washing.